This simple DIY flower wreath is perfect for spring and summer and took only a few minutes to make!

 Using the same decorative wire cut into smaller pieces, I wrapped the wire around the first floral section in 3 different places to make sure it was held on tight.

 Next, I attached the second floral section going the opposite way as the first.
 So, both green ends are overlapping.
-I used the same procedure as the first section to get it stay on.
+I used the same procedure as the first section to get it to stay on.
 Try to hide the wire a bit underneath big leaves or larger flower sections.
 Though since I used the same wire as the wreath base itself, it really isn’t all that noticeable anyway.

 And that is all, my friends!
 Really easy, right?